lammel-hub/Dayon/resources/readme.txt

-Thank you for downloading Dayon!
+Thank you for downloading Fensterkitt Support App

 Contents: